PowerShellOrg/dsc-traek/readme.md

 You do not need to make sure that target nodes have the required resources before they can enact the configuration because a node will just get any missing resources from the pull server before applying the configuration.

-Lastly, once a target node is configured to pull node configurations from a pull server, an Administrator no longer needs to directly access any target nodes in order to **assign** a node configuration to it.
+Once a target node is configured to pull node configurations from a pull server, an Administrator no longer needs to directly access any target nodes in order to **assign** a node configuration to it.